 not C&D Information by means of a Meter Information Update Notification.

-Within 6 Supply Point Systems Business Days from the Day on which the Registered User receives Meter Information in respect of the installation, removal, exchange or repositioning of a Supply Meter Installation the Registered User shall provide the Transporter with such information by means of a Meter Information Notification and/or Meter Information Update Notification as appropriate.
+Within 6 Supply Point Systems Business Days from the Day on which the Registered User receives Meter Information in respect of the installation, removal, exchange or repositioning of a Supply Meter Installation the Registered User shall provide the CDSP with such information by means of a Meter Information Notification and/or Meter Information Update Notification as appropriate.

-Where C&D Information is received by the Transporter:
+Where C&D Information is received by the:

-by means of a Meter Information Notification from the Registered User (being the Registered User on the date specified in the Metering Information Notification as the date on which such Meter Work was completed) then the Transporter will record such information and update the Supply Point Register accordingly;
+CDSP by means of a Meter Information Notification from the Registered User (being the Registered User on the date specified in the Metering Information Notification as the date on which such Meter Work was completed) then the CDSP will record such information and update the Supply Point Register accordingly;

-by means of a Meter Information Notification, from the Proposing User (in respect of a Supply Meter Point comprised in a Proposed Supply Point, in respect of which the Supply Point Confirmation has become effective) the Transporter will record such C&D Information and update the Supply Point Register accordingly;
+CDSP by means of a Meter Information Notification, from the Proposing User (in respect of a Supply Meter Point comprised in a Proposed Supply Point, in respect of which the Supply Point Confirmation has become effective) the CDSP will record such C&D Information and update the Supply Point Register accordingly;

-by means of a C&D Notification, from any User, other than a Registered User or Proposing User, the Transporter will only record such C&D Information;
+CDSP by means of a C&D Notification, from any User, other than a Registered User or Proposing User, the CDSP will only record such C&D Information;

-by means of a C&D Notification, from a Meter Worker the Transporter will only record such C&D Information.
+by Transporter means of a C&D Notification, from a Meter Worker the Transporter will request theCDSP only record such C&D Information.

-(a) The Transporter will update the Supply Point Register where it receives a Meter Information Update Notification only from a Registered User and no other.
+(a) The CDSP will update the Supply Point Register where it receives a Meter Information Update Notification only from a Registered User and no other.

-(b) As soon as reasonably practicable after a Meter Information Update Notification is submitted, the Transporter will revise the Meter Information in accordance with such notification, unless the Transporter is not satisfied that the details contained in the notification are valid, in which case it will so notify the Registered User and the Transporter and the Registered User shall co-operate with a view to establishing the correct details, and once such details are established the Transporter will make any required revision of the Meter Information.
+(b) As soon as reasonably practicable after a Meter Information Update Notification is submitted, the CDSP will revise the Meter Information in accordance with such notification, unless the CDSP is not satisfied that the details contained in the notification are valid, in which case the CDSP will so notify the Registered User and the CDSP and the Registered User shall co-operate with a view to establishing the correct details, and once such details are established the CDSP will make any required revision of the Meter Information.

 (c) A Meter Information Update Notification shall be "outstanding" for the purpose of the Code until the Meter Information has been revised pursuant to this paragraph 3.2.5.